tailhook/vagga/docs/installation.rst

 It's based on ``core/linux`` package and differs only with this option.
 After it's compiled, update your bootloader config (for GRUB it's ``grub-mkconfig``).

+.. warning:: After installing the custom kernel you need to rebuild all the custom kernel modules.
+This is usually achieved by installing ``*-dkms`` varinant of the package and ``systemctl enable dkms``.

 Installing vagga from binary archive using AUR package_ (please note that vagga-bin located in new AUR4 repository so it should be activated in your system)::

     $ yaourt -S vagga-bin